papis/papis/doc/source/configuration.rst

    Many configuration options use special formatted strings that can depend on the document that is being worked on.
-When using these, make sure to also set the :ref:`config-settings-formatter` to your desired choice.
+When using these, make sure to also set the :confval:`formatter` to your desired choice.
 Below, we are using the default ``python`` formatter that is based on :meth:`str.format`.

 .. code:: ini